Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

-The following follows as for the $\GoXo$-model. \begin{lemma} There is a canonical isomorphism between the ground-state space of the $\ooXY$-model and the free vector space on the set of equivalence classes of groupoid functors $\pi_1(\Sigma, \Sigma_{L^*}^0) \to X//Y$, considered up to natural transformation. \end{lemma} Here the notation $\Sigma_{L^*}^0$ means the set of vertices of $L^*$, i.e.\ $\Sigma_{L^*}^0$ is the 0-skeleton of the underlying CW-decomposition $L^*$ of $\Sigma$. \begin{proof} The result follows as in the proof of Lemma \ref{main_idea}.
+{Cf. Remark \ref{rem:in_act_grp}.
+Consider the action groupoid \S \ref{gsdgoxo} of the action of $Y$ on $X$ defined as $y \lact x:=f(y) x.$} \begin{lemma} There is a canonical isomorphism between the ground-state space of the $\ooXY$-model and the free vector space on the set of equivalence classes of groupoid functors $\pi_1(\Sigma, \Sigma_{L^*}^0) \to X//Y$, considered up to natural transformation. \end{lemma} Here the notation $\Sigma_{L^*}^0$ means the set of vertices of $L^*$, i.e.\ $\Sigma_{L^*}^0$ is the 0-skeleton of the underlying CW-decomposition $L^*$ of $\Sigma$. \begin{proof} The result follows as in the proof of Lemma \ref{main_idea}.
 First of all, the fundamental groupoid $\pi_1(\Sigma,\Sigma_{L^*}^0)$ is the free groupoid on the vertices and edges of the dual cell decomposition $L^*$, with one relation for each vertex $v \in L^0$ of $L$, i.e.\ plaquette $v^* \in (L^*)^2$ of the dual cell decomposition $L^*$; see \cite[\S 2.5]{companion}.
 The latter relation imposes that the composition of the arrows around $v^*$ is an identity, as in the formula for the vertex projector in Equation \eqref{XYvertex_proj}.

 Consider the subspace of the total Hilbert space $\mathcal{H}_L$ obtained as:

 Given the explicit formula of the vertex and edge projectors of the $\ooXY$-model in the dual picture, it follows that $(\mathcal{H}_L)_0$ has a basis in one-to-one correspondence with the set of all groupoid functors $T\colon \pi_1(\Sigma, \Sigma_{L^*}^0) \to X//Y$. {(Remark \ref{rem:in_act_grp} is used here.)}